jrson11/GeoSon/docs/Onshore/handbook_for_Stabilization.rst

   - Wet Mixing (SAND): injecting binders in slurry form to blend with the soil

-    - Rotary
+    - Rotary: purely by rotary method (low pressure)
-    - Rotary + Jet
+    - Jet: rotary method aided by jet of slurry (high pressure)
-    - Vertical
+    - Vertical: by a chansaw that creates walls or panels

   - Dry Mixing (CLAY): binders in powder form that react with the water already present in the soil